Population Council: HIV prevention

-The Population Council provides programs all over the world that aim to address the prevention and treatment of the HI virus.
-These programs help to develop new technologies and distribute them to marginalized populations, and also educate people about HIV through workshops and mentorship services.
-For example, Empowering Girls and Young Women at High Risk of HIV Infection: A Capacity Strengthening Project is a project with locations in 15 different African countries that reaches girls and young women who have the highest risk of HIV transmission and provides them with resources to prevent the virus.
+The Population Council provides programs all over the world that aim to address the prevention and treatment of HIV infection.
+These programs help to develop new technologies and distribute them to marginalized populations, as well as educate people about HIV through workshops and mentorship services.
+For example, Empowering Girls and Young Women at High Risk of HIV Infection: A Capacity Strengthening Project is a project with locations in 15 different African countries that reaches girls and young women who have the highest risk of HIV transmission and provides them with resources to prevent it.

-The Council is constantly conducting research to find high risk populations and the most cost-effective ways to get them the treatment they lack.
+The Council is constantly conducting research to find high-risk populations and the most cost-effective ways to get them the treatment they lack.
 The Council partners in a project called Link Up that is based in Bangladesh, Burundi, Ethiopia, Myanmar, and Uganda, which focuses on the population of young people ages 10 to 24 who represent a large proportion of HIV infections.
 The Council's research and involvement in this project helped to implement more effective strategies for improving the sexual and reproductive health of these populations.